 - How mature are their processes, and what does this mean for you? – You need to understand how well the team works together and what kind of processes drive the team’s output.

 - What are the risks, and how are they being managed? – You need to identify potential risks that could impact the project’s success and understand how they are managed.

 - What is their governance model? – You need to know who makes decisions about the project and how those decisions are made.
 Knowing this will help you understand the team’s decision-making.

-Tech Due Diligence is an art.
+Technology Due Diligence is an art.

 You need a clear management report that articulates the risks and highlights potential opportunities.
-Yet Tech Due Diligence is a growing field but one that is not without its challenges.
+Yet Technology Due Diligence is a growing field but one that is not without its challenges.

 This paper provides the standard questions we typically see investors asking and five questions that may be insightful during a deal’s early processes.